-How to Become a Travel Writer in 2024 (& Get Paid For It)
+How to Become a Travel Writer (& Get Paid For It)

-Travel writing is probably the most asked about niche for new freelance writers.
-There’s a certain amount of $ex appeal associated with travel writing thanks to Instagram, YouTube and other social platforms.
+Travel writing is still one of the most asked-about niches for new freelance writers.
+There’s a certain amount of $ex appeal (thanks, Instagram and TikTok) that makes it look like the dream job.

 Luckily for you, I’ve been a travel writer.
-Unfortunately, I have no luxury TikTok videos to show for it–because not all travel writers get that fancy social life.
+No luxury TikTok reels here—because not all travel writers get the influencer life (and that’s okay!).

 Tae the Travel Writer (AKA My Story)